 Best Backpacking Foods

-There are three different types of backpacking food.
+There are four different types of backpacking food you can bring.
 Each has its pros/cons.
 You’ll probably be bringing along a combination of all types.

 This is the easiest option.
 The meals come in convenient pouches.
 Just dump the contents into your pot and boil for a few minutes.
 In some cases, you can even cook the meal inside the pouch by dumping hot water into it (though I’d much rather eat out of a proper bowl than a bag).

 The problem is that freeze-dried meals get expensive quickly.
 Most only have around 300-500 calories per pouch.
 Even if you eat snacks for lunch, that means you’ll need around 6 pouches of food per day (which means upwards of $50 per day!).

 Also, most backpacking meals are lacking in nutrients and have insane amounts of sodium.
 This is probably ok for a few day hike, but not for long thru-hikes.

 To make sure you are getting your money’s worth, look for brands which actually include protein and lots of veggies.

 *See this list of the best freeze-dried backpacking meals.

 **Vegans, see this list of vegan freeze-dried backpacking meals.

 Option 2: Supermarket Backpacking Foods